sifis-home/wp2-documents/draft/brainstorming.md

 The data representation used to show how those objects interact one with each other is a graph.

-Nodes are the unique concepts of cyber threat intelligence and they are called SDO.
+Nodes are the unique concepts of cyber-threat intelligence and they are called SDO.
 You can find an exhaustive list with in addition the relative explanation of them here:

 https://oasis-open.github.io/cti-documentation/stix/intro.html#stix-21-defines-18-stix-domain-objects-sdos